elrikose/tutorials/k8s/cks/topics/opa.md

 ## Create a policy that requires labels on a namespace

-Create a constraint template taht inforces that a namespace has a certain label
+Create a constraint template that enforces that a namespace has a certain label

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1beta1